sourcegraph/about/blogposts/2021/tackling-the-long-tail.md

 ---
 title: How we tackle the long tail of tiny repos with shard merging
 description: Sourcegraph is on track to grow its index of open source repositories significantly, with the aim of indexing the OSS universe.
-Here’s how we’re merging the long tail of small, stale, infrequently searched repositories into more efficient, larger representations on disk.
+This post motivates why we are introducing shard merging to our search backend.
 author: Stefan Hengl
 publishDate: 2021-11-02T10:00-07:00
 tags: [blog]